aws-samples/aws-transit-gateway-and-scalable-security-solutions/README.md

 _Note: Routing tables of trusted subnets need to be updated with Spoke VPC CIDR as destination and Transit gateway as target_

 b.
 In Spoke VPC
-* Create a stack again using transit-gateway-attachment.yaml in AWS Cloudformation console in Spoke account/VPC.
+* Create a stack again using ([transit-gateway-attachment](https://github.com/aws-samples/aws-transit-gateway-and-scalable-security-solutions/blob/main/transit-gateway-attachment.yaml))in AWS Cloudformation console in Spoke account/VPC.
 * Provide the Transit gateway ID created in step 2.
 * Provide the internal subnets of your spoke VPC.
 * Provide the DMZ VPC CIDR to which the spoke VPC need to connect to.
 This is to enable routing between a spoke VPC and DMZ VPC.